 Code of Professional Behaviour of AMSRS

-The MRSA adopted the International Chamber of Commerce (ICC)/European Society for Opinion and Market Research (ESOMAR) Code in 1995 as the AMSRS Code of Professional Behaviour.
+The AMSRS adopted the International Chamber of Commerce (ICC)/European Society for Opinion and Market Research (ESOMAR) Code in 1995 as the AMSRS Code of Professional Behaviour.
 The associated Notes on how the Code should be applied have been modified for Australian market and social research practice.

 New Zealand Statistical Association

 Guidelines for Code of Conduct